exadel-inc/diagramsai/README.md

 5. Open a Pull Request

 Contributions are welcomed and greatly appreciated.
-After creating your first contributing PR you will be requested to sign our Contributor License Agreement by commenting your PR with a special message.
+After creating your first contributing PR, you will be requested to sign our Contributor License Agreement by commenting on your PR with a special message.

 ## License